noword/rom_api_scanner/README.md

       After the rom is loaded, dump 4M bytes from address 0x02000000. (recommend this way)

-1. Scan functions in this code binary and save the output to a sym file.
+1. Scan this binary file for functions and save the output to a sym file.

    `RomScanner nds.zdb code.bin > XXX.sym`